web-illinois/ilw-footer/README.md

 ## Customizations and Notes

-### Structured additions: Social media

-Social media section: The following sites’ URLs will be recognized and automatically replaced with the correct icon when contained in a Social Media div.
-(See the code examples for more details.)

-- Facebook
-- Instagram
-- LinkedIn
-- Pinterest
-- Snapchat
-- Twitter
-- Weibo
-- WhatsApp
-- X
-- YouTube

 ### Columns or freeform space

 You can choose between a multi-column layout or a freeform space in the right two-thirds of the footer.